Azure/azure-rest-api-specs/specification/vmware/resource-manager/readme.md

-# VMware Solution by Virtustream
+# VMware Solution

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for VMware Solution by Virtustream.
+This is the AutoRest configuration file for VMware Solution.

 ## Getting Started
-To build the SDK for VMware Solution by Virtustream, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for VMware Solution, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`